teymourh/AWS-ElastiCache-Immersion-Day/workshop/content/Labs/lab1/_index.en.md

 In this lab we will deploy ElastiCache as a cache for an Amazon RDS Instance.
+As part of the lab we will explore how to write code to utilize the cache and the performance impact from caching.